cldf-datasets/languageatlasofthepacificarea/NOTES.md

 > The ECAI Digital Pacific Language Map spans the extent of Pacific languages including Austronesian languages, Papuan languages, Australian aboriginal languages, and the Austro-Asiatic languages of Southeast Asia.
 Others such as trade, pidgin, and continental languages are represented as related to Pacific language regions.

+### Copyright and license

+The scanned atlas leaves and the Geo-Registered GIS dataset are made available under a CC-BY license (CC-BY-NC for the leaves of Taiwan).

+> Registered scans of the maps from the Language Atlas of the Pacific Area (excluding the maps of Japan) are made available through the Electronic Cultural Atlas Initiative (ECAI) Metadata Clearinghouse as a result of cooperation between Academia Sinica and the ECAI Austronesian Atlas Team led by David Blundell and Lawrence Crissman.
+The Australian Academy of the Humanities, which owns the copyright to the available maps, has graciously permitted their reproduction and distribution in this digital format, and we are grateful for their support.
+Any public use of the maps should acknowledge their source and copyright ownership.

+Thus, this derived dataset is licensed in its entirety under a CC-BY-NC license.

 ## Processing

+### Shapefile

 The data published in ECAI's shapefile was preprocessed as follows: